Who is this course for?

-This EV Charging course makes up part of the criteria for applying to join the governments OLEV scheme.
-For more information on this process please see our guide to becoming an OLEV registered installer.
+This EV Charging course makes up part of the criteria for applying to join the governments OZEV scheme.
+For more information on this process please see our guide to becoming an OZEV registered installer.

 Our Electric Vehicle Charging Course includes the following:

 What it is, what are the different types available, what are the advantages/disadvantages of the different types.